 - Silent Operation means Additional Danger to Workers and Clients Walking Around

-Because of the absence of noise produced while the vehicle is on, it is recommended to stay aware of your surroundings and take extra care while working around electric vehicles.
-You won’t hear an oncoming vehicle, so it is important to have some rules in place to ensure that you and your workforce are aware of where the vehicles are and where they are going around the workshop.
-This is actually such an issue - not only to automotive workers but also road users and pedestrians, that the EU have just announced that all existing EVs will have to emit some kind of sound or noise by July 2019, even when travelling at low speeds.
-Some manufacturers are already equipped with noise emitting devices, however there isn't a single standard for them, so different vehicles will emit different sounds, making it potentially difficult to identify what is and what isn't an approaching car!
+Because of the absence of noise from some early EVs whilst they’re on, it is recommended to stay aware of your surroundings and take extra care while working around electric vehicles.
+You might not hear an oncoming vehicle, so it is important to have some rules in place to ensure that you and your workforce are aware of where the vehicles are and where they are going around the workshop.
+This is actually such an issue – not only to automotive workers but also road users and pedestrians, that the EU announced that from July 2019 onwards all existing EVs had to emit some kind of sound or noise, even when travelling at low speeds.
+Some manufacturers had already equipped their vehicles with noise emitting devices, however there isn’t a single standard for them, so different vehicles will emit different sounds, making it potentially difficult to identify what is and what isn’t an approaching car!

 - There are Multiple Options Available to Engineers for Training and Qualifications